CALL NOW 1-800-4-BIKERS

 Our entire practice and our BAM program (Breakdown Assistance for Motorcyclists) are dedicated to protecting riders only.
 That’s 2,000,000 riders helping riders Nationwide with FREE breakdown & legal assistance.
 Ask yourself how much a regular personal injury law firm knows about riding, lane splitting, or whatever else the road throws at you.
 Sometimes a moving violation is required to keep from getting killed.
 Only a real biker law firm will fight against the insurance company for you in this way.
 Russ Brown Motorcycle Attorneys are experienced top notch motorcycle lawyers who ride and have the knowledge to assist you and truly give you the full legal umbrella of care you need after your motorcycle accident.

-Minnesota Motorcycle Laws
+Michigan Motorcycle Laws

 - Daytime use of headlight: Modulating headlights are permitted per Code of Federal Regulations, Title 49, 571.108